Apple CEO visits Foxconn's iPhone plant in China

 "To be more open to the outside is a condition for China to transform its economic development, expand domestic demands and conduct technological innovation," the official Xinhua news agency cited Vice Premier Li Keqiang as saying.

-Apple has tie-ups with China Telecom and China Unicom to sell its iPhone, with the only other Chinese carrier, China Mobile, the country's biggest mobile operator, also looking to clinch a deal.
+Apple has tie-ups with China Telecom (0728.HK) and China Unicom (0762.HK) to sell its iPhone, with the only other Chinese carrier, China Mobile (0941.HK), the country's biggest mobile operator, also looking to clinch a deal.

 Apple is embroiled in a long-running dispute with Proview - a financially weak technology company that claims to have registered the iPad trademark - that is making its way through Chinese courts and threatens to disrupt iPad sales.